IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP1-NODE-STARTER/README.md

 	</body>
 	```

-6. Copy over the expanded [`style.css`](./public/stylesheets/style.css) stylesheet and the [`images`] folder so that everything looks beautiful
+6. Copy over the expanded [`style.css`](./public/stylesheets/style.css) stylesheet and the [`images`] (./public/images/)folder so that everything looks beautiful

 7. Finally, let's bring the [`app.js`](./app.js) file in line for future updates.
 Once you finish this, fire up the app again locally to see your changes

+8. Before we push our updated app back to Bluemix, let's explore the [`.cfignore`](./.cfignore) and [`manifest.yml`](./manifest.yml) files, two of the files used in the Cloud Foundry deployment process

+	* **cfignore** - Similar to a `.gitignore` file, we use this file to tell Cloud Foundry to ignore certain files and foldrs in our app's root and nested folders
+	* **manifest** - This file allows us to explicitly list deployment options in order to ensure consistent and reproducible deployments.
+Read more details in the [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)

-8. Using the cf command line, login, and then let's deploy our app
+9. Login using the cf command line and then let's deploy our app

 	```
 	$ cf login -a https://api.ng.bluemix.net